GiulioCentorame/pbspro-delta2/README.md

 # pbs-torque

-This profile configures Snakemake to run on the [Torque Scheduler](http://www.adaptivecomputing.com/products/open-source/torque/).
+This profile configures Snakemake to run on the pbspro version used by elta2 (Institute for molecular bioscience, University of Queensland).

 ## Setup